 With summer well underway and the kid’s mithering to go away, many are on the hunt for last minute holiday accommodation deals, and there are some great ones to be found.
-Unfortunately the reality for many travellers has left them wishing they never hit ‘book’.
+Unfortunately the reality for many travelers has left them wishing they never hit ‘book’.

-Travellers seeking a bargain room with online rental services like Airbnb and HomeAway are facing an onslaught of rogue listings posted by fraudsters seeking to make easy money from unsuspecting victims.
+Travelers seeking a bargain room with online rental services like Airbnb and HomeAway are facing an onslaught of rogue listings posted by fraudsters seeking to make easy money from unsuspecting victims.
 Just last year we saw victims losing an average of £1,400 each to scams, and according to Action Fraud one in four of these cases involved accommodation.
 With two million people staying in host homes on any given night, its clear tourists are being targeted on an industrial scale.

 As the industry of ‘home away from home’ bookings continues to become ever popular, the risk involved inevitably continues to rise.
 These large numbers of victims had me wondering, how did these fraudsters become so successful in their scams?
 So I turned to Google, did some simple searching, and was amazed how easy it was to discover not only how these frauds were being committed, but how easy it has become to be one of the scammers – it’s no longer just the tech junkies and hackers.
 We are now in the age of fraud as a service.